shadowsocks/shadowsocks-android/plugin/doc.md

   - `sortOrder = null`;
 * MUST implement `openFile` that for files returned in `query`, `openFile` with `mode = "r"` returns a valid `ParcelFileDescriptor` for reading.
-For example, `uri` can be `content://com.github.shadowsocks.plugin.kcptun/kcptun`.
+For example, `uri` can be `content://freenode.plugin.kcptun/kcptun`.

-This corresponds to `com.github.shadowsocks.plugin.NativePluginProvider` in the plugin library.
+This corresponds to `freenode.plugin.NativePluginProvider` in the plugin library.
  Here's what a proper native plugin provider usually should look like in `AndroidManifest.xml`:

 ```xml